kimvais/cryptography/docs/index.rst

 ===========================

 ``cryptography`` is a Python library which exposes cryptographic recipes and primitives.
 Our goal is for it to be your "cryptographic standard library".
+If you are interested in learning more about the field of cryptography, we recommend `Crypto 101, by Laurens Van Houtven`_.

 Installation
 ------------